alexfernandez/alexfernandez.github.io/2017/jsdayes-2017-cost.md

 ### Attendees

-We also wanted to make our audience comfortable.
+We also wanted to make our attendees comfortable.
 There were a lot of meals to provide for:

 * Tea for both days was €3k.